victor-gp/algorithms/README.md

 # Algorithms

-My code for programming problems and games on sites like CodingGame.
+My code for programming problems and games on sites like CodingGame and Codeforces.